NASA-DEVELOP/dnppy/docs/source/overview.rst

 .. rubric:: \\legacy

-This is old python code from before our days of configuration management that might have very useful snippets to pull into dnppy_install.
+This is old python code from before our days of configuration management that might have very useful snippets to pull into dnppy.

 .. rubric:: \\proj_code